Last Updated on November 27, 2023 by Laura Teso

 San Giorgio Valpolicella is located in one of the most famous wine production areas of Italy, near Verona.
-The whole Valpolicella zone is characterized by tiny villages, sumptuous villas, little churches, olive trees and of course vineyards: Valpolicella, Valpolicella Ripasso, Recioto and Amarone.
+The whole Valpolicella zone is characterized by tiny villages, sumptuous villas, little churches, olive trees and of course vineyards, which produce: Valpolicella, Valpolicella Ripasso, Recioto and Amarone.

 Locals also call San Giorgio Valpolicella Ingannapoltron, meaning “lazybonescheater“ because, when you see it from below, it seems close.
 But it’s not.
 Obviously this is a memory of ancient times, when people had to go on foot or by wagon.
 Don’t worry!
 Nowadays it is easily reachable by car, as Matteo and I did.